G-Siu/Personal-Projects/README.md

 05/11/2023: Update with columns for consumption rate, price, with cost per half hour segments.
 New sheet for November added.
 Automate month/year for Sheety put hyperlink and json header.<br />
+18/03/2024: Now adds new sheet at the end of month.<br />
 ### *Last Day of Month*
 Function to check if current day is last day of the month.<br />
 17/03/2024: Created.
 ### *Add Sheet*
 Utilises Google API to add new sheet on an existing spreadsheet.<br />
 17/03/2024: Created.
-Needs to be incorporated into main Octopus code.
+Needs to be incorporated into main Octopus code.<br />
+18/03/2024: Now automatically adds the month and year as new sheet name.
 #### *TODO*
 Possible TODO in future is to add user input to get product and tariff codes to user personal electricity rates and prices. <br />